Welcome to Mines and casa!

 STEP 4- Registration

 All new transfer students will be registered by the Registrar’s Office for their first semester coursework at Mines.
-Registration will occur in conjunction with your completion of a transfer survey which will ask about your preferences for your first semester.
+Registration will occur in conjunction with your completion of a transfer registration survey (Admissions portal) which will ask about your preferences for your first semester.
+Also be sure to submit all final transcripts as soon as possible to expedite transfer credit being reflected in your official Mines record (Trailhead).

 You will register yourself for every other semester after your first.
 The links below provide information about how to register for classes, and your advisor will also provide you with information about how to register during advisement.